Our Experience in Gift & Estate Business Valuations

 MPI has eight decades of experience presenting and defending our work product to IRS agents and engineers at the initial audit and appellate levels.
 When needed, our senior professionals have appeared as expert witnesses in the U.S. Tax Court, U.S. District Court, U.S. Claims Court, state courts, domestic relations courts, before governmental agencies, and in arbitration tribunals.

-Taxpayers and their advisors seek out MPI for their most sensitive and complex valuation engagements and when they want to ensure that their project is conducted in a timely and proper manner.
+Taxpayers and their advisors seek out MPI for their most sensitive and complex corporate valuation engagements and when they want to ensure that their project is conducted in a timely and proper manner.
 MPI will often assist these advisors on various Succession Planning issues, due to MPI’s vast experience surrounding family-owned businesses and other issues surrounding high-net-worth individuals.

 Working With MPI